 Studentships are research opportunities for students that may include co-op student placements, practicum placements, and other supervised summer student research projects.
 They help students gain educational, work and professional experience in their particular area of research.

-Applications for summer studentships are due mid-March for a May start.
+Applications for summer studentships are due Friday, March 12th, 2021.
 If you would like additional information or would like to apply, please contact BCMHSUS_Research@phsa.ca.

 Eligibility criteria includes: